 The allowance for credit losses represents management's recognition of the assumed risks of extending credit.
 The allowance is established to absorb management's best estimate of expected losses over the life of the loan.
-The allowance requires complex, subjective judgments as a result of the need to make estimates about matters that are uncertain.
+The allowance requires complex, subjective judgments because it involves estimating uncertain factors.
 The allowance is maintained at a level currently considered adequate to provide for expected credit losses based on management's assessment of the various factors affecting the portfolio.